Policy Leadership Board

 Baron is an ICAS Council Member.

-Charlotte has worked for ICAS for many years in a range of policy and regulatory roles and for the last three years has supported the ICAS Tax Committee, which has overall responsibility for all tax matters affecting ICAS members and oversight of five technical sub-Committees responsible for Scottish taxes, private client taxes, international taxes, indirect taxes, and small business taxes.
+Charlotte has worked for ICAS for many years in a range of policy and regulatory roles.
+She supports the ICAS Tax Board, which has overall responsibility for all tax matters affecting ICAS members and oversight of five technical Committees responsible for Scottish taxes, private client taxes, international and large business taxes, indirect taxes, and small business taxes.
 She has extensive experience in dealing with tax issues and has represented ICAS at both the Scottish Parliament and the House of Lords, and regularly speaks on both radio and TV.

-She is the author of the Bloomsbury book entitled The Management of Taxes in Scotland and she sits as a member of the UK First-tier Tax Tribunal.
+She is the author of the Bloomsbury book entitled The Management of Taxes in Scotland.

 David is Head of Finance at Hannover Re UK Life Branch.
 He has extensive experience across the insurance industry with Aviva, Allianz Global Corporate & Specialty, PruProtect and BGL.